 Using .htaccesscopy can block the computer IP addresses of those that fail to login in after a certain number of attempts.

 Protect your WordPress site by backing it up.
+Remember, cyber crime is on the rise and not going away.
+You need to take steps to safeguard your business.
 Should hackers take over your site, you can do a fresh install of your last backup without disastrous repercussions.
 There are backup plugins that can be added for a small feel that can make this process automatic and simple.
 I recommend UpDraft Plus.

 Make sure that you don’t leave your WordPress vulnerable by to hackers and spammers.
 By using these few tips, you can increase your WordPress website security.